DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 But she decided to take off hair clip, that she used while pretending to be a male, and let her hair loose.

 "There are three other territories remaining.
-They are dominated by various other races: cryptids, spirits and foreign gods.
+They are dominated by various other races: cryptids, spirits and sidhes.
 And there is resistance armies that fight against their dominance."

 "And we're going to cooperate with other Resistance armies in order to help them develop large-scale strategies."